XGangChen/CIRLab/MyResearch/Cobot/README.md

 # Cobot-Human Collision Avoidance (UR3 + Kinect V2 + RealSense D435f)

+> **Goal:**
-> **Goal:** Design a safety algorithm for the Human-Robot workspace to avoid collisions.
-The experimental environment setup is using [UR3](https://www.universal-robots.com/download/manuals-cb-series/user/ur3/33/user-manual-ur3-cb-series-sw33-english-international/) as a collaborative robot to help the experimenter get something.
-Using Kinect V2 to detect human hand's 3D position, and using RealSense D435f to do human arm's pose estimation.
+Design a safety algorithm for the Human-Robot workspace to avoid collisions.
+The experimental environment setup is using [UR3](https://www.universal-robots.com/download/manuals-cb-series/user/ur3/33/user-manual-ur3-cb-series-sw33-english-international/) as a collaborative robot, using Kinect V2 to detect human hand's 3D position, and using RealSense D435f to do human arm's pose estimation.

 ## Experimental Environment